thejonaslab/pysubiso/README.md

 [x] port lemon over
 [ ] benchmark both
-[ ] Clean up code to explort canonical graphs to benchmark
+[ ] Clean up code to explort canonical graphs to benchmark [ ] Make sure we are using nogil in all the right places [ ] be sure to handle deleting of objects if exception gets thrown [ ] Make it very clear what things expect upper-triangular vs mymmetric matrices

 ## Development
 Option 1: Local Cython setup